nefarious-kitsune/aow-event-proposal/suggestions-slots.md

-# Suggestions on Tests of Gods
+# Suggestions on Formation Slots

 Ideas on game improvement from players of Art of War:Legion.